jiv007/Distancia/README.txt

 ---FEATURES---

 - Ruined Farsteel Item - Does nothing
-- Farsteel Bulkhead - Drops 3-9 'Ruined Farsteel'
+- Farsteel Bulkhead - Drops 3-9 'Ruined Farsteel' when mined with diamond pickaxe or above
 - Farclay Block - Drops 4 'Farclay Ball' when mined with a shovel
 - Farclay Ball - Can be crafted into 'Farclay Block,' does nothing
+- Nearsteel Ore - Drops 1 'Raw Nearsteel' when mined with diamond pickaxe or above
-- Nearsteel Ore - Does nothing
+- Raw Nearsteel - Does nothing

 ---PLANNED FEATURES---